-The BRaIN Program Management Committee is comprised of the program leadership and representatives from the Centre for Translational Biology (CTB), the Centre for Innovative Medicine (CIM), the Centre for Outcomes Research and Evaluation (CORE), and the Montreal Neurological Institute (MNI), as well as representatives for trainees and an external member.
+The Management Committee of the Brain Repair and Integrative Neuroscience Program (BRaIN) is comprised of the program leadership and representatives from the Centre for Translational Biology (CTB), the Centre for Innovative Medicine (CIM), the Centre for Outcomes Research and Evaluation (CORE), and the Montreal Neurological Institute (MNI), as well as representatives for trainees and an external member.
 The committee helps shape the Brain Repair and Integrative Neuroscience (BRaIN) Program's overall structure, research priorities and vision.

 The Program Management Committee includes: